ZhangCrystal/hexo-idt-assets/README.md

 # hexo-asset-images

-Give asset image in hexo a absolutely path automatically
+Give asset the local file a absolutely path automatically,Such as pictures, TXT files, PDF and so on.

 # Usege